 The Company has loaned \$9.5 million to TKK, a 30-percent owned company in China.
 The loan is repayable in six equal installments beginning in June 2015.
-TKK defaulted on the first installment payment of \$1.6 million due in June 2015 and, accordingly, the entire principal amount of the loan is currently due and payable.
-The Company has engaged in negotiations with TKK's controlling shareholder regarding repayment of the loan in addition to the potential sale of the Company's 30-percent interest in TKK.
-As of June 30, 2015, management has concluded that it is probable that the full principal amount of the loan remains collectible and the carrying value of \$2.0 million related to its equity investment is recoverable, and accordingly, no provision has been recorded.
+TKK defaulted on the first installment payment of \$1.6 million due in June 2015 and each monthly payment thereafter.
+Accordingly, the entire principal amount of the loan is currently due and payable.
+The Company is engaged in negotiations with TKK's controlling shareholder regarding repayment of the loan in addition to the potential sale of the Company's 30-percent interest in TKK.
+In addition to recognizing the Company's share of TKK's equity losses for the three and nine months ended September 30, 2015, the Company incurred a \$0.4 million charge in September 2015 to write down its investment to TKK to \$0.8 million, which represents management's estimated net realizable value of its ownership interest in TKK.
+As of September 30, 2015, management has concluded that it is probable that the full principal amount of the loan remains collectible, and accordingly, no provision has been recorded.